Site icon Blog

 How to Boost Your Back-to-School Savings

-If you’re looking to mitigate this cost increase, you might want to consider taking advantage of the “tax-free weekend” offered in many states.
+If you’re looking to mitigate back-to-school shopping costs, you might want to consider taking advantage of the”tax-free weekend” offered in many states.
 Let’s take a look at how these weekends work, which states offer them, and what type of purchases are eligible.

 What is a Tax-Free Weekend?